 How to fix overworked pie dough

-If you have a tendency to overwork your pie dough making it droopy and to thin then you might want to try this little trick.
+If you have a tendency to overwork your pie dough making it droopy and too thin then you might want to try this little trick.
 Add vodka!
-This may sound insane, but it’s a little known secret that comes from the professionals at Cook’s Illustrated.
+This may sound insane, but it’s a little-known secret that comes from the professionals at Cook’s Illustrated.
 Adding vodka to your pie dough keeps the crust flakey and tender.

 To try this out in this recipe use 1/4 cup of vodka and 1/4 cup of buttermilk instead of the full 1/2 cup of buttermilk.